-The dissidence of the EPL, which the security forces call Los Pelusos, is the dissidence of the guerrilla group Popular Liberation Army (Ejército de Liberación Popular – EPL).
-They are now considered an armed organized group exclusively dedicated to drug trafficking.
-Its main operating centre is the border region of Catatumbo, where they have been involved in transborder criminal activities such as drug and arms trafficking.
+The dissidence of the EPL, which the security forces call Los Pelusos, is the dissidence of the guerrilla group Popular Liberation Army (Ejército Popular de Liberación – EPL).
+It is now considered an armed organized group exclusively dedicated to drug trafficking.
+Its main operating centre is the border region of Catatumbo, where it has been involved in transborder criminal activities such as drug and arms trafficking.

 The Popular Liberation Army (Ejército Popular de Liberación – EPL) emerged in 1967 as the armed wing of the Colombian Communist Party.
 The guerrilla group succeeded in penetrating the worker and peasant movements by preaching Mao Zedong’s “Three Worlds Theory,” which argued that the developing countries of the third world must ally with those of the second world in order to defeat the hegemony of the United States and, at the time, the Soviet Union.

 In the early 1980s, the EPL began to distance itself from its former Maoist principles and changed its behavior, prioritizing political struggle over armed resistance.
 In addition, the EPL’s strategy moved from traditional guerrilla warfare to one focused on inciting popular insurrection, which meant that cities also became centers of armed struggle.
 In Medellín, the EPL chose members to join the newly created Popular Liberation Army Brigades.